Lillifee/raspiCam/README.md

 # 📷 RaspiCam

 RaspiCam is a react application to stream, take pictures or record videos from your raspberry pi camera over a web interface.
-The live stream is provided over a simple HTTP request and displayed by the brilliant [Broadway h264 player](https://github.com/mbebenita/Broadway).
+The live stream is provided over a simple HTTP request and displayed using by the brilliant [JMuxer](https://github.com/samirkumardas/jmuxer).

 - **Simple**: a mobile-first designed user interface to provide a flawless user experience on the smartphone.
 - **Lightweight**: raspiCam uses the build-in raspistill and raspivid to stream, capture and record videos.